tempeste/discordBot/README.md

 - Add more robust error handling and logging.
 - Consider integrating other music streaming platforms.
 - Explore advanced features like voice recognition or custom playlists.
+- Enable the bot to modify palworld server params.